SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 In this fall, I went to the career fair and practiced a lot of LeetCode algorithm problems and finally got an intern.
-In the winter, I was back again and was invited to the alumni sharing event hosted by my high school, and I’m in the subsection about computer science.
+In the winter, I was back again and was invited to the alumni sharing event hosted by my high school, and I'm in the subsection about computer science.
 It was not unexpected that there was a large crowd: mostly anxious parents.
-Most of them didn’t really understand a lot about computer science.
+Most of them didn't really understand a lot about computer science.
 Of course, they know AI is now a buzz-word, but they probably also believe AlphaGo is going to destroy the human civilization due to its dangerous potential.

 After my talk, many parents stayed to ask me tips about learning computer science.
-I can’t really give any useful ones.
+I can't really give any useful ones.
 My experience was so unique that it was not transferable at all.
-In addition, I don’t really believe CS education before college had any real improvement recently, at least in the context of my high school.
+In addition, I don't really believe CS education before college had any real improvement recently, at least in the context of my high school.
 Feeling the same as the anxious parents, I want an answer.
 I want to know why life seems to be so hard for computer science students in high school.

 ### 3. Why Nerds are Unpopular

-In the recent days I got ill, so I didn’t have enough energy to do advance type inference in my programming language.
+In the recent days I got ill, so I didn't have enough energy to do advance type inference in my programming language.
 But it gave an opportunity to reflect.
 I started to review many documents archived securely in my Google Drive.
-More importantly, I read again Paul Graham’s long essay _[Why Nerds are Unpopular](http://www.paulgraham.com/nerds.html)_ again.
+More importantly, I read again Paul Graham's long essay _[Why Nerds are Unpopular](http://www.paulgraham.com/nerds.html)_ again.
 It was an essay that shaped my voice for my college admission essay.